Table of contents

 Ships that are subject to the Maritime Labour Convention (MLC) are required to display certificates issued by an insurer or other security provider confirming that insurance or other financial security is in place to secure the shipowner’s liability for the outstanding wages and repatriation costs of seafarers under Regulation 2.5.2 of the MLC, and compensation for the death or long-term disability of seafarers under Regulation 4.2 of the MLC.
 However, the waiver under Rule 58.2 (vi) is restricted to payments that are made by the Association under certificates relating to Regulation 4.2, Standard A 4.2.1, paragraph 1 (b)and does not extend to payments that are made under certificates that relate to liabilities that arise under Regulation 2.5, Standard A2.5.2.
 The reason for the distinction is because the liabilities that arise under Regulation 4.2, Standard A 4.2.1, paragraph 1 (b) are likely to be liabilities for which cover is made available under Rules 27 (1) and (2) whereas cover is not likely to be available in respect of liabilities that arise under Regulation 2.5, Standard A2.5.2.
 For further commentary see Guidance to Rules 27.4.

-(Y) …to the extent such liabilities, costs and expenses are not recovered by the Member under any other policy of insurance or any extension to the cover provided by the Association.
+(Z) …to the extent such liabilities, costs and expenses are not ror would not be recoverable recovered by the Member under standard P&I war risks policies of insurance had the Member entered into such policies of insurance and complied with all the terms and conditions thereof or any extension to the cover provided by the Association.
 Where any such guarantee, undertaking or certificate is provided by the Association on behalf of the Member as guarantor… (Rule 58.2)

 As noted in (A) above, Members are expected to arrange primary P&I war risk insurance with other insurers.
-Therefore, the last paragraph of Rule 58.2 is intended to ensure that when the Member has the right to be recompensed for the relevant liabilities etc., under other insurances, a payment that is made by the Association to a third party pursuant to the guarantees or undertakings that are itemised in Rule 58.2 is to be treated as a loan until the extent to which the Association is entitled to make recovery from such other insurers has been clarified.
+Therefore, the last paragraph of Rule 58.2 is intended to ensure that when the Member has the right to be recompensed for the relevant liabilities etc., under other insurances, or would have had the right to be indemnified under standard P&I war risks policies of insurance if such policies had been arranged, a payment that is made by the Association to a third party pursuant to the guarantees or undertakings that are itemized in Rule 58.2 is to be treated as a loan until the extent to which the Association is entitled to make recovery from such other insurers has been clarified.
 The same applies if the event that causes the Association to make payment under the guarantee or undertaking is one that gives the Member a right of recourse against any other third party.
 In exchange for its agreement to provide a guarantee or undertaking to third parties at the request of the Member, Rule 58.2 gives the Association the right to demand that all rights that the Member has to recover under such other insurance or against any third party should be assigned by the Member to the Association on such terms and to the extent that the Association in its discretion thinks necessary in order to protect the interests of the membership as a whole.
 The Association will normally require an assignment to be to the greatest extent that is allowed by law and the particular circumstances.

 1 For further commentary see Chapter 220.127.116.11 of the Gard Guidance on Maritime Claims and Insurance and section 2.4.5 of Chapter 1 to the Gard Handbook on P&I Insurance, 5th edition.